Christian Waagepetersen: Early life and education

 Christian Waage Petersen was born on 6 September 1787 in Copenhagen, the son of Lorentz Petersen and his wife Sophie Magdalene Worm (1765–1832).
 His father worked for a councilman named Waage but later established himself as a wine merchant.
 Waagepetersen was taught the trade by his father before completing his training at trade offices abroad.

 Career

 Waagepetersen established his own business in 1808.
 It grew rapidly and eventually became the leading wine dealer in the city.
 The company was based out of his property at Store Strandstræde 18, where he also had his home, from 1811.
 In 1827, he was appointed to royal wine merchant.

 Public offices

 From 1808 to 1816 Waagepetersen was superintendent for the city's poorhouses (fattigforstander).
 From 1824 until 1835 he was a member of the Copenhagen Council of 32 Men.

 Personal life and legacy

-On 18 November 1809 he married Albertine Emmerentse Schmidt (13 October 1793 – 15 November 1864) in the Church of Holmen.
+On 18 November 1809 Waagepetersen married Albertine Emmerentse Schmidt (13 October 1793 – 15 November 1864) in the Church of Holmen.
 She was the daughter of the wealthy merchant Albrecht Ludvig Schmidt (c.
 1754–1821) and his wife Frederikke Christiane Restorff (c.
 1759–1822).
 They had the following children: